On the Pauli Spectrum of QAC0: Learning Low-Degree Channels

 Finally, in our proof of \Cref{lem:learn-coeff-choi}, we proposed an efficient procedure for approximately learning Pauli coefficients of the Choi representation of quantum channel.
 Despite the promising sample complexity of this approach, there is a notable physical implementation challenge.
 Namely, physical implementation would require producing a Choi state, necessitating the preparation and manipulation of a physical Bell state over $2m$-qubits.
 This, however, is very difficult in practice for large $m$, especially with modern NISQ multi-qubit gate fidelities and state coherence times.

 In light of these challenges, we will now offer a second approach for learning the Choi representation coefficients which is more implementation-friendly.
 Rather than performing tomography on the Choi state, the physical implementation will amount to preparing $\nin$-qubit input states, applying the channel $\calE$, and performing measurements corresponding to $\nout$-qubit Pauli observables.
 Notably, all these operations are far more practically feasible than the repeated preparation and measurement of $n$-qubit Choi state $\chois_\calE$.
 The relevant query model consists of \emph{measurement queries}.
+Note that, in concurrent work, Wadhwa and Doosti \cite{wadhwa2024learning} formalize this query model as the ``Quantum Process Statistical Query (QPSQ)'' model and study its power for learning arbitrary quantum processes.

 \paragraph{Measurement queries} For each measurement query, the learner provides an $\nin$-qubit quantum state $\rho$ along with an observable $O \in \calM_\Nout$, and is given the measurement outcome of $\calE(\rho)$ with respect to observable $O$.